Magic vs. Celtics Player Props Betting Odds

 |3PM

-- Tatum has connected on three three pointers per game, 0.5 more than his over/under in Friday's game (2.5).
+- Tatum's three made three-pointers per game is 0.5 more than his over/under in Sunday's game (2.5).

 Check out all the prop bet options FanDuel has to offer!